opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 ![Clicking on the Baseline icon displays a dropdown that lets you pick a comparison point](13-0_Baseline_dropmodal.png)

+## Show changes since yesterday (Community edition)

+In the free of charge Community edition you will always be able to compare changes to work packages since yesterday.

+SCREENSHOT UPDATE (From a community edition)

+## Show changes for a preset period, a specific date or custom date range (Enterprise edition)

 ### Preset periods

 Baseline offers these preset time ranges:

-- _Yesterday_: Compare work packages to the previous day (available in Community edition).
+- _Yesterday_: Compare work packages to the previous day (also available in Community edition).

 - _Last working day_: Compare work packages to the most recent working day.